Skip To Content

 Osteoporosis often can be prevented.
 It is known as a silent disease because if undetected, bone loss can progress for many years without symptoms until a fracture occurs.
 Osteoporosis has been called a childhood disease with old age consequences because building healthy bones in youth helps prevent osteoporosis and fractures later in life.
 However, it is never too late to adopt new habits for healthy bones.

 One of the primary risk factors for developing osteoporosis is not getting enough calcium in your diet.
 Because dairy products are a major source of calcium, you might assume that people with lactose intolerance who avoid dairy products could be at increased risk for osteoporosis.
 However, research exploring the role of lactose intolerance in calcium intake and bone health has produced conflicting results.
-Some studies have found that people with lactose intolerance are at higher risk for osteoporosis, but other studies have not.
+Some studies have found that people with lactose intolerance are at higher risk for low bone density, but other studies have not.
 Regardless, people with lactose intolerance should follow the same basic strategies to build and maintain healthy bones and should pay extra attention to getting enough calcium.

 Calcium and vitamin D. A well-balanced diet rich in calcium and vitamin D is important for healthy bones.
 Besides low-fat dairy products, good sources of calcium include dark green, leafy vegetables and calcium-fortified foods and beverages.
 Many low-fat and low-sugar sources of calcium are available.
 Also, supplements can help people with lactose intolerance meet their daily requirements of calcium and other important nutrients.
 The Institute of Medicine recommends a daily calcium intake of 1,000 mg (milligrams) for men and women up to age 50, increasing to 1,200 mg for women over age 50 and men over age 70.